pytest-dev/pytest-django/docs/helpers.rst

  uses.
 When ``transaction=True``, the behavior will be the same as `django.test.TransactionTestCase`_

+:type serialized_rollback: bool
+:param serialized_rollback:
+ The ``serialized_rollback`` argument enables `rollback emulation`_.
+ After a `django.test.TransactionTestCase`_ runs, the database is flushed, destroying data created in data migrations.
+This is the default behavior of Django.
+Setting ``serialized_rollback=True`` tells Django to restore that data.

 .. note::

   If you want access to the Django database *inside a fixture*